top of page

 Anupama Rao

-Anupama Rao is associate professor of history at Barnard College, Columbia University, is currently a fellow at Center for Advanced Study in the Behavioral Sciences, Stanford University.
+Anupama Rao is an associate professor of history at Barnard College and currently is a fellow at Center for Advanced Study in the Behavioral Sciences at Stanford University.
 She is the author of The Caste Question (2009).

 Arana Rao